 About My Life

-As I’ve mentioned before, I struggle with really severe depression.
+As I’ve mentioned before, I’ve struggled with severe depression my whole life – since I was a kid.
 I’m not saying this for pity, but I want people to know that there are other people out there that can relate to what they’re going through and what they have been through.
 In many contexts, we hear about depression as something that can be easily managed, and rarely do we address what happens when you can’t manage it.

 Personally, my life moves like a skateboarder pushing up a hill – sometimes it’s really slow & challenging, and sometimes it’s intense & rewarding (going down the hill).
 But the reality is that I spent quite a few years just sulking in my depression – I wasn’t pushing the skateboard up the hill, I was kind of just saying the hill was too big to even start.
 I’ve been depressed since a kid, but it wasn’t until after I actually sought treatment and got help that I accepted it.
 Furthermore, before I did anything positive with that, I was in a really dark place.